mRoxBR/hello-world/README.md

 # hello-world
 My first repository.
 I am adding some things:
-GitHub is very nice!
+GitHub is very nice!\n
-I like to code
+I like to code\n
-Facebook is so cool!
+Facebook is so cool!\n